How to setup Azure Cosmos DB global distribution using the Graph API

 - Adding regional resiliency for business continuity and disaster recovery (BCDR)

-For delivering low-latency to end-users, it is recommended to deploy both the application and add Azure Cosmos DB in the regions thats correspond to where the application's users are located.
+For delivering low-latency to end users, it is recommended that you deploy both the application and Azure Cosmos DB in the regions that correspond to where the application's users are located.

 For BCDR, it is recommended to add regions based on the region pairs described in the Business continuity and disaster recovery (BCDR): Azure Paired Regions article.

 Connecting to a preferred region using the Graph API using the .NET SDK

 The Graph API is exposed as an extension library on top of the SQL API.

 In order to take advantage of global distribution, client applications can specify the ordered preference list of regions to be used to perform document operations.
 This can be done by setting the connection policy.
 Based on the Azure Cosmos DB account configuration, current regional availability and the preference list specified, the most optimal endpoint will be chosen by the SDK to perform write and read operations.

 This preference list is specified when initializing a connection using the SDKs.
 The SDKs accept an optional parameter "PreferredLocations" that is an ordered list of Azure regions.

 - Writes: The SDK automatically sends all writes to the current write region.

 - Reads: All reads are sent to the first available region in the PreferredLocations list.
 If the request fails, the client fails down the list to the next region, and so on.
 The SDKs only attempt to read from the regions specified in PreferredLocations.
 So, for example, if the Cosmos DB account is available in three regions, but the client only specifies two of the non-write regions for PreferredLocations, then no reads are served out of the write region, even in the case of failover.

 The application can verify the current write endpoint and read endpoint chosen by the SDK by checking two properties, WriteEndpoint and ReadEndpoint, available in SDK version 1.8 and above.
 If the PreferredLocations property is not set, all requests are served from the current write region.

 Using the SDK